kaileeagray/kg_cal/README.md

 ## Usage
 1. Clone repo.
-2. Open index.html in your Internet browser.
+2. Open index.html in your browser.